JPearsallUFL/DayCraft/README.md

 5. Start application:

-	npm start
+	npm run dev

 6. Access the application in your web browser at `http://localhost:3000`.

-7. I will continue to update this as I progress through the creation
+7. Make your changes.

 Designed Usage

 1. Register for an account or log in if you already have one.
-2. After logging in, you will be able to view todays note or navigate to other days.
+2. After logging in, you will be able to view/edit/create todays note or navigate to view other days.

 Technology Stack